Land of Natural Wonders

 What about the walks?

-Walks on this Adventure are guided walks and we generally walk at a pace of 2 to 3 miles per hour.
+We generally walk at a pace of 2 to 3 miles per hour.
 In most cases, we are not “strolling.”
 We are walking at a relaxed but steady pace.
-Several walks on this trip are oriented more towards education, and learning about the amazing flora and fauna of Costa Rica, and therefore take longer due to stops for guide commentary.
-Walks with less commentary generally continue at a steadier pace.
 Your experience will be significantly affected by your level of physical fitness.
+Because these are group walks, the success of the walks is predicated upon walkers having this minimum level of fitness in order to ensure that we are walking at a somewhat similar pace.
 If not walking regularly at home, we strongly recommend that you make a priority of “training” beforehand in order to both enjoy the trip and avoid medical issues due to overexertion.
-If you have questions about your ability to participate, please talk with our office at 1-800-779-0353.
+If you have questions about your ability to participate, please talk with our office at 1.800.779.0353.

 We have adopted a walk difficulty rating system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
 The explanation for this system is presented below: